NikolaNikushev/git-scraper/README.md

 All the projects inside the `input.json` will be loaded and sent as output to the `OUTPUT_FOLDER`

+### Make the CSV unique
+If for some reason you believe your data might have duplicates, you can run:
+`yarn neek --input <your_output_folder>/csv/<fileName>.csv --output pathToOther/unique.csv`

 ## Project architecture

 The project structure is as follows: